 Just as the arts sector wants the careful, structured curation undertaken by the major public institutions, we also want the grassroots emergence of alternative practices and experimentations led by artists and independent organisations.
-Gonville Centre for Urban Research, Whanganui

 Benefits of Ownership

 The people interviewed for the case studies identified six major benefits to owning, or having an ownership-like control over, a building.
 These include: